 FairVote examined turnout in the 6 largest U.S. cities using RCV.
-Our analysis showed strong turnout in RCV races compared to races before RCV implementation.
+Our analysis showed strong turnout in RCV races compared to races before RCV implementation and compared to concurrent races in non-RCV cities.
 This analysis did not attempt to control for other factors, such as competitiveness of races on the ballot, which could drive turnout.

 - FairVote maintains a database of turnout in RCV election.
 Contact us for more information.